 Laundering pushes up house prices

-The B.C. government report on the effects of money laundering and property prices found on average, prices went up at around seven per cent across the province.
+The B.C. government report on the effects of money laundering and property prices found on average, prices went up by around seven percent across the province.

 “Money laundering is facilitated within Canada.
 It’s drug dealers and crooks and tax dodgers in Canada who are using the loopholes here.
 And the RCMP found that a majority of money laundering cases use beneficial ownership to purchase property anonymously,” said Cohen.